NEBULIS-Lab/E-RECAP/README.md

 - First argument: Learning rate (default: 1e-4)
 - Second argument: Number of epochs (default: 2)

-**Note:** This stage trains a model-specific pruning module.
+**Note:** This stage trains a model-specific pruning module using Dolly-15k dataset.
 The trained `pruning_module.pt` is tied to the model's `hidden_size`.
 If you change models, you may need to retrain the pruning module if the new model has a different `hidden_size`.

 #### Inference